youngalfred/bowtie-sdk/README.md

 ![Topic: Web Development](https://img.shields.io/badge/topic-Web_Development-green.svg)
 ![Status: Beta](https://img.shields.io/badge/status-Beta-yellow.svg)

-# The Young Alfred Bowtie SDK: A Basic Implementation Demo
+# The Young Alfred Bowtie SDK: Basic Implementation Demos

-This repository contains two items: a single Javascript file implementing a complete, functional, and interactive UI for the Young Alfred Bowtie SDK, and a simple implementation of the forwarding server.
+This repository contains several Young Alfred Bowtie SDK demos that each implement the SDK using a different JavaScript framework (or no framework at all).
+For more information related to each framework's implementation, see the README.md within each JS framework's folder.

 The Bowtie SDK provides all the knowledge, validation, and organization necessary to guide a customer through the sometimes bewildering process